Chrispy-Miracle/Stealing-Candy-From-Babies/readme.md

 Without enough balloons to float and a diminishing sugar rush, falling all the way to the ground may well be the player's demise, damage being relative to the number of balloons held, or lack thereof.

-However, if the player can keep up their sugar rush whilst dodging plane moms and avoiding the stork's beaks popping their balloons, after floating up enough screens, the player is taken away....
-TO THE MOON!
+However, if the player can keep up their sugar rush whilst dodging plane moms and avoiding the stork's beaks popping their balloons, after floating up enough screens, the player is taken away......***TO THE MOON!***

-In the game's current state, if the player can navigate to the end of the second level successfully, the game is won.
-Good Luck!
+In the game's current state, if the player can navigate to the end of the second level successfully, the game is won. <br>
+Did I even mention Space Storks?!

+Good Luck and Have Fun!
 ***

+***
+## How to Play:
+### Using Keyboard:
+    Press 'Enter' or 'Return' to transfer out of Start, Game Over, Level Up and Won Game states as well.

+    Move using the keyboard's directional arrows or the 'w', 'a', 's' and 'd' keys.
+    (note: You cannot move up or down when falling!)

+    Steal candy or balloons by pressing 'Space bar' while player's hand is near game object.

+### Using Generic SNES Controller:
+    Press 'Start' to transfer out of Start, Game Over, Level Up and Won Game states as well.

+    Move using the direction pad arrows. (note: You cannot move up or down when falling!)

+    Steal candy or balloons by pressing 'B' while player's hand is near game object.

 ***
 ## Fonts, Graphics, Sounds, Libraries